 You have many options when it comes to small business financing.
 At Benetrends, we offer an innovative alternative to commercial loans and using personal savings.

 With Benetrends, you can use your own 401(k)/IRA retirement funds to start or expand a business, all without incurring the expensive interest on standard loans or giving up equity stakes to venture capital investors.

-Benetrends also helps with providing core business support services, including payroll management, retirement plan management, and credit card processing.
+Benetrends also helps with providing core business support services, retirement plan management, and credit card processing.

 To learn more about how Benetrends helps entrepreneurs like you, read a few of our Benetrends funding success stories.